Abstract

 Results

 Machine learning algorithms have accelerated the processing of large amounts of data, including magnetic resonance imaging, electroencephalogram, and genomic profiles, which has revealed new biomarkers and neural patterns associated with depression and schizophrenia.
-However, artificial intelligence technologies face several limitations: low specificity, high computational complexity, and problems with reproducibility of results.
+However, AI technologies face several limitations: low specificity, high computational complexity, and problems with reproducibility of results.

 Conclusions